 Japan PM orders stronger surveillance near disputed isles

-TOKYO Jan 8 (Reuters) - Japanese Prime Minister Shinzo Abe ordered his defence minister on Tuesday to strengthen surveillance around islands at the heart of a territorial feud with China, Kyodo news agency reported.
+TOKYO (Reuters) - Japanese Prime Minister Shinzo Abe ordered his defense minister on Tuesday to strengthen surveillance around islands at the heart of a territorial feud with China, Kyodo news agency reported.

 Deputy Foreign Minister Akitaka Saiki summoned the Chinese ambassador earlier in the day to protest against an "incursion" by four Chinese maritime surveillance ships near the islands, officials said.

 "I want you to respond firmly," Kyodo quoted Abe as telling Defence Minister Itsunori Onodera.